ppwwyyxx/Ray-Tracing-Engine/README.md

-## Introduction
 ![allpttiny](https://github.com/ppwwyyxx/Ray-Tracing-Engine/raw/master/demo/small/best_tiny.jpg)

-This is an 3D Rendering Engine written in C++11.
+This is an 3D Rendering Engine written in C++.
 For the details of this project, please see [report.pdf](https://github.com/ppwwyyxx/Ray-Tracing-Engine/raw/master/report.pdf).
-See my [blog post](http://ppwwyyxx.com/2013/More-On-Ray-Tracing/) (Chinese) for other interesting stories..
+See my [blog post](http://ppwwyyxx.com/2013/More-On-Ray-Tracing/) (in Chinese) for other interesting stories..

 ## Features